pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 This document lists steps for enabling TLS and auth for manual deployments.
 Depending on the deployment option used and your environment, you might need to modify the steps and commands to suit your specific needs and policies.

-## Setting Up TLS
+## Generating TLS Certificates, Private Keys and Other Artifacts

-At a high level, setting up TLS can be divided into two distinct stages:
+At a high-level, setting up TLS in Pravega comprises of two distinct activities:

-1. Obtaining server certificates and private keys, which involves steps that Pravega is oblivious to.
+1. Generating TLS Certificates, Private Keys and Other Artifacts, which involves steps that Pravega is oblivious to.
-3. Enabling TLS and deploying certificates in Pravega.
+2. Enabling and configuring TLS in Pravega.

-[Creating TLS Certificates and Keys](generating-tls-material.md) explains instructions for stage 1.
-Stage 2 is discussed in the [next](#enabling-tls-and-auth-in-pravega) section.
+[Creating TLS Certificates and Keys](./generating-tls-artifacts.md) explains how to perform the first activity.
+The [next](#enabling-tls-and-auth-in-pravega) section explains the second activity.

 ## Enabling TLS and Auth in Pravega